chipbaber/apex_textdemo/README.md

 # Oracle APEX Text Demonstration
-This script will outline the steps required to leverage Oracle Text inside and Autonmous Database.
+This script will outline the steps required to leverage Oracle Text inside and Autonomous Database.
 Oracle APEX will be reference and leveraged for the creation of a front end application to upload and interact with the core code.

 ## Create a new workspace in Oracle APEX
 - In this example a workspace with the name **searchdemo** was created.
 As a part of this creation a database user named search demo was also created.